Affinator/bevy_procedural_tree/README.md

 # bevy_procedural_tree
-Procedural 3D trees for bevy, compatible with bevy 0.16
+Procedural 3D trees for bevy - ported from the javascript ez-tree repository with some adjustments to better fit bevy and some changes to the semantics of the parameters due to personal opinion.

 ## Features
 * Mesh generation based on given TreeMeshSettings (a standard Mesh3d)